 SEO for Subscription Box companies

-Providing SEO services for subscription box companies can be quite a challenge, but is a fairly small (but fast growing!) industry that I love to work in.
+Providing SEO services for subscription box companies can be quite an interesting challenge, and is a small (but fast growing!) industry that I love to work in.

-I still love the excitement of receiving a parcel in the mail - and even more so if I know I've got a subscription box on the way!
+Personally, I still love the excitement of receiving a parcel in the mail - and even more so if I know I've got an interesting subscription box on the way!

-Obviously for these types of companies there are many differences than doing SEO for typical local company with a physical presence to back them up.
-These local based companies can setup business profiles in local directories, they can pickup reviews (at quite some scale) from their customers on the likes of Google and Facebook, and there are a whole host of other benefits they can take advantage of.
+Obviously for these types of companies there are many differences in the approaches you should take as opposed to doing traditional SEO for a typical local company, with a physical presence to back them up.
+These local companies can setup business profiles in local directories (Google My Business being a key one), they can pickup reviews at quite some scale from their customers on the likes of Google and Facebook, and there are a whole host of other benefits they can take advantage of.

-On the other hand some subscription box companies can't just get listed in local directories, and so there are some sources of online citations that they miss out on.
-In a nutshell they need to work harder, and smarter, to boost their SEO ranking and to get themselves known on the web.
+On the other hand some subscription box companies aren't able to get listed in local directories, and so there are some sources of key online citations that they miss out on.
+In a nutshell they really need to work harder, and smarter, to boost their SEO ranking and to get themselves known on the web.

-How I do SEO for a subscription box company
+How I do SEO & Digital Marketing for a subscription box company

-Here is a basic 3 month overview of what my SEO services look like for a subscription business:
+Here is a very basic 3 month overview of what my SEO services look like for a subscription box business:

 Technical SEO audit